davidkimai/clarifying-symbolic-residue/README.md

 **Reflective Reasoning Infrastructure for Trace Modeling, Interpretability, and Emergent Encoding in Constrained AI Systems**
 ## Executive Summary

-Across artificial intelligence, neuroscience, and cultural systems, emergence (patterns arising not from training data, but from structural connections) is often described—but rarely explained.
+Across artificial intelligence, neuroscience, and cultural systems, emergence—patterns arising not from training data, but from structural connections—is often described, but rarely explained.
 This repository presents **Symbolic Residue** as a measurable, modelable driver of emergence: the computational pattern left behind when expression is forced to compress under constraint.

 In both biological and synthetic systems, constraint is not merely a limiter—it is an amplifier.
 When expressive bandwidth is reduced—through optimization pressure, regulation, social boundaries, or safety filters—the system responds by encoding meaning more densely, often unintentionally.
 This densification produces **symbolic residue**: nonlinear, patterned artifacts that reflect both the original signal and the structure of its constraint.